Are you spending your time on projects that really contribute to your goals?

 What marketing materials will you create to communicate your project/idea?
 What channels will best reach the target audience?
+How can you Design and Deliver a Delightful User Journey and provide a WOW customer experience?
 Are there benefits of connecting with others?
 Who are potential partners?

 Project evaluation has been helping me understand why it is important to me to continue to spend time researching and writing articles for the Daily PlanIt.
 The website is a good fit with my core value statement:

 “I create tools and share information for developing work and life skills.”

 See Also: Evaluate Goals